 compete in a global marketplace.

 The Waldorf School of Princeton follows an approach to education that is nearly 100 years old.
-Although there are more than 1,000 institutions worldwide that share our philosophy, since 1983 we remain New Jersey’s only accredited Waldorf school.
+Although there are more than 1,000 institutions worldwide that share our philosophy, since 1983 we remain New Jersey’s only Waldorf school.